BattMoTeam/BattMo/_sources/optimisation.rst.txt

 The complete source code of this example can be found at :battmofile:`runParameterIdentification<Examples/Optimisation/runParameterIdentification.m>`.

-As often, we start by defining our MRST modules and some convenient short names.
-In particular, we instantiate the `optimization` module, which provides the key classes and functions for performing optimization.
+As often, we start by defining some convenient short names.

 .. code:: matlab

-	  mrstModule add ad-core optimization mpfa mrst-gui

 	  clear
 	  close all